 Group sessions are mostly 50-minutes, unless otherwise determined.
 They are weekly and follow a school calendar year, with typical holidays.
 The schedule is determined at the start of each school year or group.

-I see a variety of children in my groups and practice.
+I see a variety of children in my social skills groups and practice.
 Typical children can be "odd" or "quirky", bright, and very verbal.
 Some of the children that I see have a tendency to be overly assertive with their friendships, some are passive and lack self-confidence.
 Each child is evaluated to determine group fit and individual need.
 I also have a special interest in working with children with learning disabilities, autism spectrum disorder, sensory integration deficiency, other neurological disorders, and emotional difficulties.

 lic. #MFC 39895